Rex Head, Founder

 We have two children and a poodle, Cosita.
 Our oldest daughter, Sammy (23) lives in the USA with her husband, Noah.
 Our youngest son, Ismael (16) enjoys video games and playing the guitar.
 We are a close family and love spending time together.

-Sasha and Keenan Foster, Volunteer Directors: Cuenca, Ecuador
+Tessa and Isaac Jamison, Volunteer Directors: Cuenca, Ecuador